subinnair93/user_data_form-/README.md

 # user_data_form-
-This is a tutorial about djngo
+This is a tutorial about django